Tropical hyperelliptic curves in the plane: Background and definitions

 \begin{proposition}[Theorem 4.9 in \cite{Chan2}] The $2$-edge-connected trivalent hyperelliptic graphs of genus $g$ are precisely the ladders of genus $g$. \end{proposition}

-This result allows us to construct \emph{all} hyperelliptic graphs.
-Deleting the \emph{bridges} (edges whose deletion disconnects the graph) of a hyperelliptic graph and smoothing over the $2$-valent vertices yields the $2$-connected components, which must be ladders, genus $1$ loops, or simply points.
+This result allows us to construct \emph{all} trivalent hyperelliptic graphs.
+Deleting the bridges of a hyperelliptic graph and smoothing over the $2$-valent vertices yields the $2$-edge-connected components, which must be ladders, genus $1$ loops, or simply points.
 Then, the bridges can only be attached at fixed points of the involution $i$, as discussed in Lemma 3.10 and Corollary 3.12 of \cite{Chan2}.
 For a ladder constructed from a tree $T$, these fixed points are precisely the midpoints of the edges inserted between the two copies of $T$.
+In the case that a $2$-edge-connected component is a genus $1$ loop, there can be only two fixed points, splitting the loop into two line segments of the same length.
 An example of a hyperelliptic graph we can construct in this way is illustrated in Figure~\ref{hyp_step1}.

-We will also make reference to a special type of hyperelliptic graph called a \emph{chain}, which can be constructed as follows.
-Start with a line segment on $g-1$ nodes, where the $g-2$ edges have arbitrary positive lengths.
+One special class of hyperelliptic graphs is the collection of \emph{chains}, which can be constructed as follows for genus $g\geq 2$.
+Start with a line segment with $g-1$ vertices, where the $g-2$ edges have arbitrary positive lengths.
 Duplicate each edge so that the resulting parallel edges have the same length, and attach two loops of arbitrary lengths at the endpoints.
-At this point, the graph has genus $g$ and contains $g-1$ nodes, all of which are $4$-valent.
-There are two possible ways to split each node into two nodes connected by an edge of arbitrary length, resulting in a trivalent graph called a \emph{chain of genus $g$}.
+(In the case of $g=2$, attach two loops to the single vertex.)
+At this point, the graph has genus $g$ and contains $g-1$ vertices, all of which are $4$-valent.
+There are two possible ways to split each vertex into two vertices connected by an edge of arbitrary length, resulting in a trivalent graph called a \emph{chain of genus $g$}.
 Ignoring lengths, there are $2^{g-1}$ possible ways to perform this procedure; however, some give isomorphic graphs.
 In particular, the number of combinatorial types of chains is equal to the number of binary strings of length $g-1$, with strings and their reverses identified.
 Counting up such strings, we find that there are $2^{g-2}+2^{\lfloor(g-2)/2\rfloor}$ combinatorial types of chains of genus $g$.
 The six combinatorial types of chains of genus $4$ are illustrated in Figure \ref{figure:g4chains}.
+For each genus $g\geq 2$ there is a unique $2$-edge connected chain of genus $g$, of them form illustrated in Figure \ref{figure:standardchain}.